A Field Guide to the

 (orb weavers vs. long-jawed orb weavers)

 Both build orb webs.
 Body shape and web orientation.
 Araneidae have bulky, often humped abdomens and vertical webs.
-Tetragnathidae are elongate (sometimes resembling sticks) with horizontal webs, often near water; their chelicerae are enlarged.
+Tetragnathidae are long (sometimes resembling sticks) with horizontal webs, often near water; their fangs are enlarged.

 Pholcidae vs. Theridiidae